 As summer winds down and we think about getting the kids back in school or your first days at the University of Colorado, it’s also time to start thinking about getting your car ready for fall.
 As the seasons change, so do your car’s needs.

 Now is the perfect time to focus on preventive maintenance for your vehicle.
 Give your car some attention in order to make sure that your car is ready before the cold sets in.
 Save yourself from headaches and the cost of an emergency breakdown later on by following the steps below.

 Battery efficiency drops off significantly during the winter months.
 To make matters worse, there aren’t any signs before failure occurs.

-Before the first cold snap hits, it is advisable to keep the battery connections clean, tight and corrosion-free.
+Before the first cold snap hits, we advise keeping your battery connections clean, tight and corrosion-free.
 Also, make it a point to replace batteries that are more than 3 years or have your battery checked to avoid getting stranded.

 Check all fluid levels regularly, including antifreeze, transmission, power steering and brake.
 These fluids help keep the vehicle’s temperature within normal range, remove debris that may have accumulated and help neutralize internal corrosion.

 The performance of your car tires is critical to the efficiency and safety of your vehicle.
-So, be sure to check your tire’s pressure and tread depth.
+Be sure to check your tire’s pressure and tread depth.
 Also, don’t forget to check each tire for any bald spots or bulges.